mars-aria/mars-aria/README.md

 * 🎓 I am an Informatics student at the <a href="https://www.ischool.utexas.edu/">UT iSchool</a>.
 * 👩🏾 Pronouns: she/her
-* 🔭 Currently working on projects in machine learning + digital archiving.
+* 🔭 Currently working on projects in machine learning + digital humanities.
 * 🌱 Eager to learn: Nuke, RDF (XML, JSON, SPARQL), Shell Scripting, KNIME, Beautiful Soup, Julia, R, and Tableau.
 * 🤝 Interested in collaborating on cultural computing projects.
 * 📑 Ontology, taxonomy, and metadata enthusiast.